 - 5G support and WiFi 6E

 The Pixel 7a is powered by the same Tensor G2 chipset you’ll find inside the Pixel 7 Pro and the Pixel Fold.
+At launch, that made it a flagship-level chip, although it has since been replaced by the Tensor G3 in the Pixel 8, making it a slightly less tempting option in late 2023.

 It’s still a fast piece of silicon though, playing Call of Duty Mobile with few hiccups and accomplishing everyday tasks with ease.
 There’s also 8GB RAM and 128GB of storage – a fairly standard duo for a Pixel device.